govuk-one-login/data-analytics-platform/README.md

 6) Change password, configure MFA and you should see quicksight dashboard

 ### Configuring SSO IDP URL on Quicksight
-Go to Quicksight and Go to User Icon after login.
+Go to Quicksight as Admin and Go to User Icon(top right corner) after login.
 Click on Manage Quicksight page, SSO settings.

 Update IDP URL with Cognito login page URL